Configure DNS for AWS inbound Private Link

 DNS resolution returns public IPs: Your conditional forwarding rules aren't working correctly, or queries aren't reaching Route 53.
 Verify your DNS server configuration and Route 53 inbound resolver endpoint.

-Can't access workspace after DNS resolves: Check network connectivity and security group rules.
+Can't access workspace or account-level resource after DNS resolves: Check network connectivity and security group rules.
 Verify that your corporate network can reach the VPC endpoint's private IP on port 443.

 What's next